secretflow/secretflow/docs/user_guide/federated_learning/vertical_federated_learning/split_learning.rst

 Split Learning Model
 --------------------

-SecretFlow provides :py:class:`~secretflow.ml.nn.SLModel` to define a split learning model.
+SecretFlow provides :py:class:`~secretflow_fl.ml.nn.SLModel` to define a split learning model.
 You can check the tutorial to have a try.

 Tutorial